-Information about using enterprise customer data from a customer relationship management (CRM) databases for content targeting in Adobe Target by using customer attributes in the Adobe Enterprise Cloud core service.
+Information about using enterprise customer data from Customer Relationship Management (CRM) databases for content targeting in Adobe Target by using customer attributes in the Adobe Enterprise Cloud People core service.

-Enterprise customer data collected through multiple sources and stored inside a CRM database can be used in Target to strategically deliver the most relevant content to customers, specifically focusing on returning customers.
-The Audiences core service (formerly Profiles and Audiences) brings together data collection and analysis with testing and optimization, making data and insights actionable.
+Enterprise customer data collected through multiple sources and stored inside CRM databases can be used in Target to strategically deliver the most relevant content to customers, specifically focusing on returning customers.
+Audiences and customer attributes in the People core service (formerly Profiles and Audiences) brings together data collection and analysis with testing and optimization, making data and insights actionable.

 Customer attributes overview